FlexMeasures/flexmeasures/Readme.md

     make test

-which beind the curtains installs dependencies and calls pytest.
+which behind the curtains installs dependencies and calls pytest.

 A coverage report can be created like this:

     pytest --cov=bvp --cov-config .coveragerc

+You can add --cov-report=html after which a htmlcov/index.html is generated.

 It's also possible to use: